Author: Samuel A. Rebelsky

 These are competitive internships available to Grinnell students to undertake interesting and socially responsible applications of computing and technology.
 The internship must be at a nonprofit or governmental institution.
 Certainly, not all of these internships are in computing related fields, but many are.
 In the past, some these fellowships have been used to support students working for Freenets, students developing computer applications for other disciplines at other Universities, and students doing computer work for nonprofits.
 Two are typically awarded each year.

 Supports internships primarily in the for-profit sector, but also in government and non-profits.
 Ideally, internships should build skills in innovation and leadership.
 So, Wilson funds might help you get a

 Grinnell has other internship funds, too.
 Check out the

 In many years, Google sponsors opportunities for students to volunteer on open source projects (and receive compensation for volunteering).
 It's not yet clear if GSoC will be offered in Summer 2013.

 In summer 2007, three Grinnell students were supported for Google Summer of Code projects.
 The Google Summer of Code supports undergraduates to work on open-source projects.
 In summer 2009, at least one Grinnell student worked on summer of code.
-I don't think we've had a student apply to GSoC since then.
+We've had a few work on GSoC since then, but not many.